 About Lego Serious Play – there are plenty of interesting books to read that you can combine with other valuable resources from the Serious Play Pro community website:

-- See the blog post by Rory O’Connor and its second part, where he has written an interesting case study on how he utilized in collaboration with Per a simplified version of business model canvas, called Lean Canvas for start-ups and business ideas to create landscapes about the business models.
+- See the blog post by Rory O’Connor and its second part, where he has written an interesting case study on how he utilized a simplified version of business model canvas, called Lean Canvas for start-ups and business ideas to create landscapes about the business models.

 - Jan Peeters collaborated with Olivier Treinen in facilitating a large-scale event where they did a full scale business model workshop with the assistance of Lego Serious Play.
 In preparing for the event they even wrote a helpful white paper about combining the Lego Serious Play and Business Model Canvas.